igorwaw/web-advent/content/2016/11-rtg/index.md

 * If there's no generator on the floor, there's no radiation, so all chips are safe,
 * If there are no microchips on the floor, the radiation won't harm anything,
-* If there are both chips and generators on the floor, every chip needs to have a coresponding generator
+* If there are both chips and generators on the floor, every chip needs to have a corresponding generator

 First condition is easy to check.
-Second condition will be checked implicitly by the third condtion (we're iterating over microchips, if there are none, there's nothing to iterate on).
+Second condition will be checked implicitly by the third condition (we're iterating over microchips, if there are none, there's nothing to iterate on).
 But the third one is tricky.
 Now, it was easy when I had a separate list of chips and generators: